-Circle Mortgage Group provides its clients with mortgage products and programs currently available through Fannie Mae, Freddie Mac, and Government lenders, along with a few smaller portfolio institutions.
-If you have a special need, we also have relationships with private lenders, credit unions, and other lending institutions.
+Circle Mortgage Corporation provides its clients with mortgage products and programs currently available through Fannie Mae, Freddie Mac, and Government insured through third party lenders.
+The company also works with smaller portfolio institutions such as credit unions, mortgage bankers and private lenders.

 Obtaining a mortgage for a home where you will live is a big decision, one that should not be taken lightly or with using risky financial products.
 When buying a home, the mortgage product chosen should fit into your financial picture and create peace of mind, not a nervous tic.
 Below are listed the most common products chosen to mortgage a residential property.

 A fixed rate mortgage is the most common mortgage product used by homeowners.
 Here the interest rate remains the same over a period of ten to thirty years.
 The monthly payment consists of principal and interest which will remain the same until the loan is paid off, or “fully amortize.”
 As time goes by, a larger portion of the monthly payments will be applied towards the principal amount owed rather than interest until there is nothing due.
 This is the most stable option to have over the long term.

 With an adjustable rate mortgage (ARM), the interest rate is not fixed and will change periodically according to the mortgage schedule.
 The rate change is based on a predetermined margin as well as a particular economic indicator.
 For example, a one-year ARM is based on the one-year Treasury note (economic indicator).
 When calculating the next interest rate change, it will be based on the economic indicator plus a pre-set number (the margin).
 There will also be two caps (or limits): an annual cap and a lifetime cap.
 The annual cap places a limit on the interest rate for the year.
 The lifetime cap limits the maximum interest rate that can be charged for the life of the loan.